shin1211/seungmin-shin-project-three/README.md

 ![](src/image/image-2.png)

-When a user clicks a date with a red dot, they can see their activities for that specific date and check what was completed or not and comments.
+When a user clicks a date with a red dot, they can see their activities for that specific date and check what was completed (styled with strikethrough) or not and comments.